 The following highlights the disbursement process and attendance requirements:

 - Disbursements of financial aid funds will begin the week after add/drop period, as eligibility requirements are met.
 If you are participating in the Purdue Global Commitment program, disbursements will begin the week after the commitment period ends.

 - Students who do not attend all registered courses may have their financial aid reduced or cancelled due to not meeting the minimum required hours for eligibility.

 - Students must be enrolled at least half-time in courses that count toward their program to receive federal student loans.
-Be sure to contact the Financial Aid Office before you add or drop a course to understand the financial aid impact.
+Be sure to contact the Student Finance Office before you add or drop a course to understand the financial aid impact.